top of page

 Page 2 of 7

-The work on FALC (Facile à Lire et à Comprendre - easy to read and understand) has been carried on, with the inter-sector working group led by AnDDI-Rares / DéfiScience, on the Transition in hospital from paediatrics to adult services.
+Work on the FALC (Easy to Read and Understand) continued, with the inter-sector working group led by AnDDI-Rares / DéfiScience, on the Transition in hospital from pediatrics to adult services.

-Click on the image to download the fact sheet (french)
+Click on the image to obtain and download the sheet

-The association Les Extra-Vaillants MYT1L has adapted the FALC document, illustrated below, for people with a neurodevelopmental disorder linked to the MYT1L gene.
+The association Les Extra-Vaillants MYT1L has adapted the FALC document, illustrated below, for people with a TND (neurodevelopmental disorder) linked to the MYT1L gene.

-The FALC reference document produced by the inter-filières working group is available on the respective websites of the AnDDi-Rares and DéfiScience Filières.
+The FALC reference document from the inter-sector working group is available on the respective sites of the AnDDi-Rares and DéfiScience sectors.

-As a reminder, a summary document outlining the Transition support measures in place by June 2023 is available by clicking on the underlined words.
+As a reminder, a summary document outlining the support mechanisms for the Transition, as of June 2023 , is available by clicking on the underlined words.

 bottom of page